12 Sep General Data Protection Regulation May 2018: A Preparation Checklist

 The new General Data Protection Regulation, the GDPR, comes into effect next May.
 It’s set to have an impact on every organisation that processes personal data.
 When do you need to start thinking about it, and what can you do right now to prepare your company in good time?

 The first question has a simple answer.
 Time flies, and it makes a lot of sense to get your house in order now, or at least make a start so you’re not caught on the hop in 2018.
 On the bright side some things haven’t changed much.
 If you already comply with current rules, you will probably comply with most of the new ones.
 On the other hand there are a few key extras and enhancements, mostly concerning additional documentation.
 This means that organisations that process personal data will have to put new procedures and processes in place and do a few things slightly differently.
+Additionally, find out what GDPR means for global information security here.

 Here’s advice from the UK Information Commissioner’s Office, released in May 2017.